NutritionalLungImmunity/PAI/cpp/README.md

 python3 test_paipp.py
 ```

-test_paipp.py was tested with Python version 3.7.2
+test_paipp.py was tested with Python version 3.7.2.

+test_paipp.py does not work in Windows.